c3ph3us/xfce4-splash-maker/README.md

 if slide.png is absent then
   make.sh automatically generate slide using xfce generate binary

+### Sample Themes
+i am not a pro artist but i have created some theme as sample in Themes just copy theme to /usr/lib/xfce4/session/splash-engines/
 ## How To Make it
 1. copy preview.png , logo.png in the directory
 2. now in Slide.c edit the last 5 lines i.e. theme name, description , author name ,etc